Create a Healthy & Environmentally Friendly Yard

 Getting Started!
 Learning to Go with the Flow

 Find out how storm water is managed in your community and how it connects to you and your home at our introductory homeowner workshop.
-We will also discuss the newest trends in residential landscaping, and how you can use them to increase curb appeal, save money, and improve the health of our local watershed.
+We will discuss new trends in residential landscaping, and how you can take advantage of rainwater in your garden to save money, increase your home’s curb appeal, and improve the health of our local watershed.

 Want a diverse garden with more birds and wildlife but less upkeep, watering and mowing?
-Naturalizing your yard by using native species, organic fertilizers, or a backyard pond may be the perfect solution for you.
+Naturalizing your yard by using native species or a backyard pond may be the perfect solution for you.
 You will leave this workshop with the inspiration and know-how to make your garden a low-maintenance oasis.

-At this workshop you will discover how adding a rain barrel or garden to your home can be a simple, inexpensive way to direct rain water away from your home towards your plants, garden, or lawn.
-Manage storm water on your property using low-impact techniques that are sure to make your yard the envy of the neighbourhood.
+At this workshop you will discover how adding a rain barrel or rain garden can be a simple, inexpensive way to direct storm water away from your home towards your plants, garden, or lawn.
+Manage storm water on your property using low-impact techniques that are sure to make your yard the envy of the neighbourhood